-Our sister company Seiler FEC works with pro athletes to help them train their money.
-When sitting down with these sports hero's, this is one of the first questions we ask.
-“What is your emotional response to the word, money?”
+Our sister company Seiler FEC works with pro athletes to help them train their money, finances, and spending behaviors.
+And like most of us, sometimes they don’t always know how to manage their money or where to start!
+When sitting down with these sports heroes, we always start out with one question.
+“What is your emotional response to the word money?”

 While Seiler FEC focuses on the pros, Financial Footwork trains everyday champs so that they can win with their money too.
 You may not be snagging championship titles, but you still deserve to win.
 Just like the pros, you probably have a daily routine too.
 And that same discipline you use throughout your day, applies to how you train your money.

 The good news?
 You can turn that negative into a positive.
-It just takes daily training and practice.
-But first, you have to understand where those feelings came from.
+It just takes a bit of daily training, practice, and honesty.
+But first, you have to understand where those feelings of money were rooted from.

 Typically, our money habits begin forming very early in life.
 Watching cartoons as a kid, they were always selling something during the commercials.
 I knew that I could buy a toy using my mom’s credit card, and that toy would arrive at my house.
 I understood that if I paid for something, I would get it.

-I was developing my spending habits with money before I understood how it worked.
+I was developing my spending habits with money before I understood how it worked, and you probably were too.
 I understood how to spend a dollar, but I didn’t understand how a dollar was earned.
-Didn’t money just live in my mom’s credit card?
+Didn’t money just live on my mom’s credit card? *YIKES!*

 This happens with the majority of us.
-First we learn how to spend.
-Then, when we find out the money we’re spending isn’t free, our views on money change.
-Sometimes it even begins to create a negative response.
+First, we learn how to spend.
+Then, when we find out the money that we’re spending isn’t free, and then our views on money change.
+Sometimes it even begins to create anegative response.

 Here are 4 training tools to train your money habits to a positive, and winning response.

-You are creating a positive spending habit by limiting the amount you can spend and you are bettering your financial picture by saving money you did not need to spend.
+By making these small improvements, you are now in the frequency of creating positive spending habits by limiting the amount you can spend while bettering your financial picture by not spending what you needed to save.
 You’ve taken a bad spending habit and created a positive one.

-Financial tools in money are essential to tracking where you are financially.
+Financial tools with money are essential to tracking where you are financially.
 One of the greatest financial tools we can implement is a monthly budget.

 Comments will be approved before showing up.